 My sojourns in the Eastern Sierras are radiantly fulfilling.
 Few can compare to its varied landscape of Alpine Lakes and soaring mountaintops.
-I wanted to hike a section of it near Mammoth Lakes in the Ansel Adams Wilderness, and my friend Kenny wanted to tag along.
+I wanted to hike a section in the Ansel Adams Wilderness towards Thousand Island Lake, and my friend Kenny wanted to tag along.

 A permit is required to traverse the strikingly picturesque middle fork of the San Joaquin River Valley, which lies just west of the Ritter Range in the Ansel Adams wilderness.
 Three trails in the Middle Fork Valley converge near Thousand Island Lake, making several loops.